 If you are in this category and have been directed to this site, you are now able to access your required training overview through the link below.
 This has been created through Qualtrics, and a certificate of completion can be generated for your personal

-Title IX Sexual Harassment/Sexual Violence and Protection of Minors Training Overview
+Sexual Discrimination and Sexual Misconduct AND Protection of Minors Training Overview

 The material contained in the State System training and Qualtrics training overview may be intense and trigger emotional responses in some participants.
 If you believe you would be better served meeting the training requirement through a one-on-one personal conversation with

-the Chief Diversity and Inclusion Officer/Title IX Coordinator, please email email@example.com or call the Office of Social Equity at 724-357-3402.
+the Chief Diversity and Inclusion Officer/Title IX Coordinator, please email email@example.com or call the Social Equity and Title IX Office at 724-357-3402.

 community.
-To schedule an overview presentation, please email firstname.lastname@example.org or call the Office of Social Equity at 724-357-3402.
+To schedule an overview presentation, please email firstname.lastname@example.org or call the Social Equity and Title IX Office at 724-357-3402.
 Please note that this presentation does not take the place of the required annual training.

 Once you have completed the State System training or Qualtrics overview, please download and keep the Where to Turn for Help (PDF) poster as a reference.

-Further information can be found on the Title IX Sexual Misconduct Resource page and within the Sexual Misconduct Policy.
+Further information can be found on the Title IX Sexual Misconduct Resource page and within the Sexual Discrimination and Sexual Misconduct Policy.

 For specific information on Protection of Minors, please visit the Protection of Minors Policy, under the umbrella of the Office of Human Resources, and download the Quick Reference Guide: Protect Children - PA (PDF).
 How to report incidents of concern involving minors to the PA Childline and Abuse Registry is included within this policy page.
 Reminder: If your organization is hosting an event on campus involving minors, please refer to the Protection of Minors Event Registration page, also under the Office of Human Resources.